 - Update the mantel with fall decor items.
 We’ve done this already and my son was in heaven.
 He loves helping to decorate for new seasons.

 - Take a nature hike and enjoy the fall colors.
 Our favorite is Lapham Peak tower because it’s right by our house and you can see for miles and miles from the top.
-Lapham Peak also features the famous, “Fright Hike“.
+Lapham Peak also features the famous, “Fright Hike” October 18-19th.

 - Get spooked at a haunted house.
 We have an annual girl-friend outing to a local spook.
 Can’t wait for this year.
 If a house sounds too scary, try a Ghost Walk, there are Ghost walks in Waukesha, Milwaukee, Madison, Lake Geneva and Wisconsin Dells all presented by American Ghost walks!

 - Carve pumpkins and roast the seeds.
 I rinse them and pat them dry then bake at 300 for 45 minutes.
 Sprinkle with salt before baking.
 Stir occasionally and monitor.
 You want golden brown.
 They are so yummy and healthy!

 - Attend some fall Beer Gardens!
 Yay, Lake Country for having some great beer gardens that go through end of October.

 - Watch a scary movie.
 Something about those days really up the scare factor.

 - Visit Milwaukee ZOO.
 We cannot do fall without this.
 There are two weekends – the Boo at the Zoo and the following weekend is the Halloween Spooktacular at the zoo.